ONLYOFFICE/docspace-api-sdk-python/docs/FilesFoldersApi.md

 with docspace_api_sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = docspace_api_sdk.FoldersApi(api_client)
-    folder_id = 9846 # int | The folder ID of the request.
+    folder_id = 9846 # int | The folder ID.
     user_id_or_group_id = '75a5f745-f697-4418-b38d-0fe0d277e258' # str | The user or group ID. (optional)
     filter_type = docspace_api_sdk.FilterType() # FilterType | The filter type. (optional)
     room_id = 9846 # int | The room ID. (optional)
-    exclude_subject = true # bool | Specifies whether to exclude search by user or group ID. (optional) apply_filter_option = docspace_api_sdk.ApplyFilterOption() # ApplyFilterOption | Specifies whether to return only files, only folders or all elements from the specified folder. (optional) extension = '.txt' # str | Specifies whether to search for the specific file extension. (optional) search_area = docspace_api_sdk.SearchArea() # SearchArea | The search area. (optional) forms_item_key = 'some text' # str | The forms item key. (optional) forms_item_type = 'some text' # str | The forms item type. (optional) count = 1234 # int | The maximum number of items to retrieve in the request. (optional) start_index = 1234 # int | The zero-based index of the first item to retrieve in a paginated request. (optional) sort_by = 'some text' # str | Specifies the property used for sorting the folder request results. (optional) sort_order = docspace_api_sdk.SortOrder() # SortOrder | The order in which the results are sorted. (optional) filter_value = 'some text' # str | The text value used as a filter parameter for folder content queries. (optional) location = docspace_api_sdk.Location() # Location | Represents the location context of the request, specifying the area  where the operation is performed, such as a room, documents, or a link. (optional)
+    exclude_subject = true # bool | Specifies whether to exclude search by user or group ID. (optional) apply_filter_option = docspace_api_sdk.ApplyFilterOption() # ApplyFilterOption | Specifies whether to return only files, only folders, or all elements from the specified folder. (optional) extension = '.txt' # str | Specifies whether to search for the specific file extension. (optional) search_area = docspace_api_sdk.SearchArea() # SearchArea | The search area. (optional) forms_item_key = 'some text' # str | The forms item key. (optional) forms_item_type = 'some text' # str | The forms item type. (optional) count = 1234 # int | The maximum number of items to retrieve in the request. (optional) start_index = 1234 # int | The zero-based index of the first item to retrieve in a paginated request. (optional) sort_by = 'some text' # str | The property used for sorting the folder request results. (optional) sort_order = docspace_api_sdk.SortOrder() # SortOrder | The order in which the results are sorted. (optional) filter_value = 'some text' # str | The text value used as a filter parameter for folder content queries. (optional) location = docspace_api_sdk.Location() # Location | The location context of the request, specifying the area  where the operation is performed, such as a room, documents, or a link. (optional)

     try:
         api_response = api_instance.get_folder_by_folder_id(folder_id, user_id_or_group_id=user_id_or_group_id, filter_type=filter_type, room_id=room_id, exclude_subject=exclude_subject, apply_filter_option=apply_filter_option, extension=extension, search_area=search_area, forms_item_key=forms_item_key, forms_item_type=forms_item_type, count=count, start_index=start_index, sort_by=sort_by, sort_order=sort_order, filter_value=filter_value, location=location)